Frequently Asked Questions about PFAS

 The Michigan Department of Environmental Quality has put together a fact sheet detailing in-home PFAS filtration methods.

 Can Madison Water Utility take action to ensure there are no longer PFAS chemicals in our water?

-If levels detected at Well 15 begin to increase dramatically, it would be possible to construct a treatment system to remove PFAS from the well's water.
-Activated carbon could remove PFAS from Well 15, which already has an air stripper to remove volatile organic compounds (VOC).
+It is possible to construct a treatment system to remove PFAS from the well's water.
 However, the building footprint may need to be enlarged, and there is no space available on our property for expansion.

-Any wellhead treatment at Well 15 or Well 16 would cost several million dollars and would take a minimum of two years to design and construct.
-However, we are investigating those options should PFAS levels rise significantly.
+Any wellhead treatment to remove PFAS would cost several million dollars and would take a minimum of two years to design and construct.
+However, we are investigating those options.

 Because the sources of trace levels of PFAS in other city water is unknown, there is currently no remediation action that can be taken.
 It's unclear if wellhead treatment could successfully remove the very low levels of PFAS found in these wells.
 Shutting down all wells containing PFAS would leave large parts of the city with no water.

 Will the WI Air National Guard / Dept. of Defense pay for PFAS removal at Well 15?

 National Guard officials have informed us that they will not fund PFAS removal at Well 15 (currently shut down) unless levels at the well rise above the EPA's Lifetime Health Advisory Level of 70 parts-per-trillion for PFOA & PFOS.
 Current levels of PFOA & PFOS at the well are 11-12 parts- per-trillion.